Understanding digital services taxes

 GetYourGuide's position

 The Digital Services Tax is levied on GetYourGuide as a platform operator.
-Rather than passing this tax on as a separate charge, we adjust commission rates to account for our increased operating costs and show the breakdown transparently on your invoice.
+Rather than absorbing this tax silently, we show the breakdown transparently on your invoice so you can see how DST affects our operating costs.

 Policy position